browserengineering/book/book/visual-effects.md

 [`pysdl2`][sdl-python] web pages for more details.
 :::

-Once installed, remove `tkinter` from your Python imports and replace them with:
+Once installed, remove the `tkinter` imports from browser and replace them with these:

 ``` {.python}
 import ctypes